ishaq2321/hide-and-lock/README.md

 A powerful command-line tool for securely encrypting and managing sensitive files and directories with session support.

+## ⚠️ Important Disclaimer
+**We are not responsible for any data loss.** While Hide&Lock is designed to be secure and reliable:
+- Always keep backups of important files before locking them
+- Store your master keys in a safe place
+- Be careful with sensitive directories
+- Data loss might occur due to:
+  - Forgetting passwords or master keys
+  - System crashes during encryption/decryption
+  - Improper use of force options (-r)
+  - Accidental deletion of configuration

 ## Features ✨

 - 🔐 Strong AES256 encryption